 According to Mayo Clinic, regular water is best for most people, as there is no scientific evidence that fully verifies the claims made by supporters of alkaline water.
 According to a study published in the Annals of Otology, Rhinology & Laryngology, alkaline water with a pH level of 8.8 may help soothe acid reflux because the higher pH level kills pepsin, an enzyme involved in breaking down food proteins and a main cause of acid reflux.
 Another study published in the Journal of the International Society of Sports Nutrition has claimed that a significant difference in the whole blood viscosity after consuming high pH water as compared to regular water after a strenuous workout.
 According to a study published in the Shanghai Journal of Preventive Medicine, drinking alkaline water may be beneficial for people who suffer from high blood pressure, high cholesterol and diabetes.

 While there is still a lack of proven scientific research, various proponents of alkaline water claim to believe in the following benefits of alkaline water:

 Alkaline water has ultra-hydrating properties as compared to normal water.
 This can be a beneficial drink for people who work out on a daily basis and require more amount of water in their body.
 Scientifically speaking, the water molecules in alkaline water are smaller and more readily absorbed by your cells, which help your body re-hydrate quickly.

 Alkaline water benefits also include boosting immunity.
-Your immune system may help neutralise the acidity in your body, which is caused by poor diet, stress and environmental toxins.
+Your immune system may help neutralize the acidity in your body, which is caused by poor diet, stress and environmental toxins.

 Alkaline water is said to have various minerals like magnesium and calcium, both of which are important for maintaining healthy bones.